I-CONIC-Vision-AB/wxWebMap/README.md

 The map functionality is implemented using [```leafletjs```](https://leafletjs.com/). ```Leafletjs javascript``` snippets to e.g. add a marker to a map are executed by calling e.g. ```wxWebMap::AddMapObject```.

 ## Sample application
 In examples/wxWebMapApplication there is a sample application with GUI.
-It is based on the wxWidgets wxWebView sampleand opens a map in the web view.
+It is based on the wxWidgets wxWebView sample and opens a map in the web view.
 To demonstrate the C++ binding to the map, you can add markers, polygons or images using ```menu->Map->Add marker|polygons|images...```.

 ![wxWebMapApp](wxWebMapApplication.jpg "wxWebMapApplication")